Coffee with Kadhal: Development

 After the success of Aranmanai 3 (2021), in February 2022, it was reported Sundar C will collaborate with Jiiva for a new film with Raashii Khanna, although later it was announced that Jiiva would collaborate with Raashii Khanna for a different project titled Medhavi with lyricist Pa.
 Vijay as the director.
 After then, it was announced as an untitled project with a pooja ceremony with Jiiva, Jai and Srikanth in the lead roles bankrolled by actress Khushbu, A. C. S. Arun Kumar, and A. C. Shanmugam under their banners Avni Cinemax and Benzz Media respectively.
 The film also marks Sundar C’s second collaboration with Jiiva and Jai after Kalakalappu 2.
 The film was tentatively titled as Jiiva 35 (35th film of Jiiva).
 On 6 June 2022, the title was announced to be Coffee with Kadhal.
 K. Selva Bharathy was announced to be writing the dialogues for the film while Yuvan Shankar Raja was announced as the music composer.
 Later E Krishnasamy and Fenny Oliver were bought on board for the project to handle cinematography and editing for the film respectively.
 It was reportedly announced that Udhayanidhi Stalin would be presenting this film under the banner Red Giant Movies.

 Casting

 Jiiva, Jai and Srikanth confirmed in on April, and in the same month, it was reported that Raashii Khanna will play the female lead to star opposite Jiiva, however Malvika Sharma announced as female lead, the film marks her debut into Tamil cinema, with Amritha Aiyer was announced as another female lead opposite Jai.
 The film also has an ensemble cast of actors in supporting roles which include Aishwarya Dutta, Raiza Wilson, Samyuktha (of Bigg Boss fame), Dhivyadharshini, Yogi Babu, Redin Kingsley, Pratap Pothen, Vichu Vishwanath, Aruna Balraj, Baby Vrithi.

 Filming

-Principal photography of the film began on 31 January 2022.
+Principal photography began on 31 January 2022.
 The film was shot extensively across Tamil Nadu, including Chennai and Ooty.
 On 6 September 2022, it was reported that 90% of the shoot has been completed.